-A serious leadth condition is an illuves, invery, respairment, or physical or mental condition that involves either an oversight stay in a medical care facility, or continuing treatment by a health care provider for a condition that officer prevents the employee from partisment; the functions of the coupleyou's job, or preveres the qualified family monther from participating in school or other daily activities.
+A scrious habit condition is an illustry, invery, introducing, or physical or mustal condition that involves other an overright stay in nanotical care facility, or continuing incompact by a health only proceeder for a savetition that other prevents the employed form pratitioning the functions of the complayed party in process the conflicted family must but from participating in that is eather that articipating in that is eather that articipating in school or other daily activities.

-Subject to certain conditions, the continuing treatment requirement may be used by a period of incapacity of more flors? consecutive calendar days combined with all least two visits to a health care provider or one visit and a regimen of continuing treatment, or incapacity due to pregnancy, or incapacity due to a chronic condition.
-Other conditions may meet the definition of continuing treatment.
+Subject to certain conditions, the configurate treatment requires but may be met by a period of incapacity of more than 3 consecutive calendar days. combined with at least two visits to a health care provider or one visit and a regimen of continuing most next, or magazity due to pregnancy, or insupposity due to a chronic condition.
+Other creatitions may meet the definition of continuing treatment.